Sign Up

 • Cisgender: This person recognizes their gender as the same gender they had assigned at birth.

-• Homosexual or Gay: Someone who is attracted to someone of the same gender.
+• Homosexual or gay: Someone who is attracted to the same gender.

 • Intersex: Someone who is born with variations in sex characteristics that do not fall into the typical description of a male or female body.
-The bottom line is that this refers to someone whose anatomy is not exclusively female or male.
+This refers to someone whose anatomy is not exclusively female or male.

 • Lesbian: This refers to a woman who is attracted to another woman.